My reader Natalie has a young daughter who has been reading enthusiastically at a young age:

 5. Half Magic series by Edward Eager

 We are working our way through this series that has some unexpected twists and turns.
 In each chapter book is the element of magic.
-Half Magic rewards four sibling with wishes granted 50 percent.
+Half Magic rewards four siblings with wishes granted 50 percent.
 Magic by the Lake takes these same four kids to adventures of a watery nature.
-Knight’s Castle and The Time Garden has a fun twist of four cousins whose mother’s are in Half Magic. [chapter book, ages 7 and up]
+Knight’s Castle and The Time Garden has a fun twist of four cousins whose mothers are in Half Magic. [chapter book, ages 7 and up]

 4. Penderwicks series by Jeanne Birdsall